Ludus Novus — The One Thing

 Not a program.
 Not coaching.
 Not a retainer.
 A diagnosis — done, with a clear answer in your hands.

+90 minutes.
 In person, by video, or by phone.
 You bring the problem that's costing you the most sleep.
-I ask you the questions you don't ask yourself — and the ones you've been dodging.
+I ask the questions you don't ask yourself — and the ones you've been ducking.

 $3,500